Content Delivery Networks and Optimizely Feature Experimentation

 The basics of a content delivery network and different strategies for handling caching with Optimizely Feature Experimentation.

 You may want to pair Optimizely Feature Experimentation SDKs with a CDN to improve your overall efficiency.
-Read further to learn about CDNs, edge computing and some possible solutions for serving dynamic content utilizing CDNs and edge functions.
+Read further to learn about CDNs, edge computing, and some possible solutions for serving dynamic content utilizing CDNs and edge functions.

 Content delivery networks

 A content delivery network (CDN) is a distributed server system that provides content based on user location rather than origin server location.
 This substantially decreases page load time, especially for websites with high traffic and a global reach.
-CDNs copy content to a network of globally-distributed servers.
+CDNs copy content to a network of globally distributed servers.
 When a user requests a webpage, the CDN redirects the request from the originating site’s server to a server that is physically closer to the user and delivers the cached content from there.
 The CDN also communicates with origin servers to provide content that has not been cached.

 CDN benefits:

-• Redundancy for information access in the event of a hardware failure or an outage
+- Redundancy for information access in the event of a hardware failure or an outage.

-• Improved security through distributed denial-of-service (DDoS) attack mitigation
+- Improved security through distributed denial-of-service (DDoS) attack mitigation.

-• Reduced bandwidth costs through caching
+- Reduced bandwidth costs through caching.

 CDNs and dynamic content

 A CDN can improve an application’s performance, which can make integrating new services challenging.
-CDNs serve cached or saved content (rendered by the origin server) and do not allow dynamic logic to execute at the edge.
+CDNs serve cached or saved content (rendered by the origin server) and do not permit dynamic logic to execute at the edge.
 Using an Optimizely Feature Experimentation SDK can be challenging because bucketing each user and randomly assigning a variation requires server-side execution.
 When most requests are handled and fulfilled by a CDN, the user's request never gets to the origin and prevents SDK logic from running.

 Edge computing